YanzhaoW/cosmic_radiation/README.md

 Reason(s) for Halting:
   Sum of squares convergence
 ```
-The two values after `Beta` are the fitted values for the parameter $a$ and $b$ while their corresponding errors $\delta_a$ and $\delta_b$ are shown after `Beta Std Error`. `Beta Covariance` is the (co)variance matrix between the fitting parameters, defined as:
+The two values after `Beta` are the fitted values for the parameter $a$ and $b$ while their corresponding errors $\delta_a$ and $\delta_b$ are shown after `Beta Std Error`. `Beta Covariance` is the (co)variance matrix of the fitting parameters, defined as:

 $$ Var(a, b) = \begin{bmatrix} \delta\^2_a & \delta\^2_{ab} \\\\
 \delta\^2\_{ab} & \delta\^2\_{b} \end{bmatrix}$$

 where $\delta^2_{ab}$ is the covariance of $a$ and $b$.
-The last important value from the result is `Residual Variance`, also called "reduced $\chi^2$ value", can be used to calculate the [confidence level](https://www.statista.com/statistics-glossary/definition/328/confidence_level/) (see the last [section](#goodness-of-fitting)).
+The last important value of the result is `Residual Variance`, also called "reduced $\chi^2$ value", which can be used to calculate the [confidence level](https://www.statista.com/statistics-glossary/definition/328/confidence_level/) (see the last [section](#goodness-of-fitting)).

 #### Prediction error
-Once the calibration relation is determined by the linear regression, a prediction of a real time value need to be made with a channel number (with an error).
+Once the calibration relation is determined by linear regression, a prediction of a real time value needs to be made with a channel number (with an error).
 Since every single value in a physics experiment must have an error (uncertainty), the error of the predicted time value also needs to be determined.

 The following shows the mathematical derivation of the prediction error calculation: